 The 3-pointer is immensely popular among basketball lovers because the players can successfully make shots from a long distance and can win the game by scoring more points.
 You can earn three points for your team if you make the shot anywhere outside the three-point line.

-Above video will guide you on each and everything about the three-point field goal.
 In this article, you can explore the type of three-pointer, the rules of three-point field goal, and many more things about the three-pointer that will ultimately enhance your knowledge.

 Type of Field Goals